 Weight: 220g | Capacity: 3l | Rating: 9/10

-Reasons to avoid: A couple of tweaks could make it even more stable.
+• A couple of tweaks could make it even more stable

 Weight: 566g inc. 1.5l bladder| Capacity: 2.5l + 1.5l water| Rating: 8/10

-Read review of the CamelBak Repack LR 4
+Read our full review of the CamelBak Repack LR 4

 Weight: 283g | Colours: Black, beige | Capacity: 5l | Rating: 10/10

-Try and ignore the mud-splattered beige bumbag in the photo above – you can get this hip pack in a much more practical black colourway.
-And get it you should because it is most definitely our favourite hip pack out there currently.
-The key thing with this pack is the really broad (deep?)
-80mm weightlifter-style waistband.
+Try and ignore the mud-splattered beige bumbag in the photo above – Scott’s excellent FR 5 hip pack is available in a much more practical black colourway.
+And get it you should, because it is most definitely one of our favourite hip packs out there.
+The key thing with this pack is the really broad 80mm weightlifter-style waistband.
 This keeps the pack stable, prevents pinch points and also seems to help prevent builder’s bum ‘jersey creep’.
-Internally the pack is as good as any other premium hip pack too.
+Internally the pack is as good as any other premium hip pack too with plenty of compartments and pockets.

-Read our full test review of Scott Trail Hipbelt FR 5
+Read our full test review of the Scott Trail Hipbelt FR 5

 Well sorted waist pack